cheul0518/cheul0518/README.md

 Beyond my professional role, I have a strong personal interest in deep learning and actively explore related fields to expand my knowledge and skills.

-Feel free to contact me at cheul1987@ts.hs.kr if you have any questions about the Maker course or would like to discuss shared passions and ideas.
+Feel free to contact me at 📮 either cheul1987@ts.hs.kr or cheul1987@gmail.com if you have any questions about the Maker course or would like to discuss shared passions and ideas.